golang/proposal/design/56345-structured-logging.md

     Warn logs at LevelWarn.

 func (l *Logger) Error(msg string, err error, args ...any)
     Error logs at LevelError.
-If err is non-nil, Error appends Any("err", err) to the list of attributes.
+If err is non-nil, Error adds Any("err", err) before the list of attributes.
 ```

 The `Log` and `LogAttrs` methods have variants that take a call depth, so other